PlayGotm/docs/README.md

 | User               |                          | Explain what it is on Gotm and when you encounter it.                                           |
 | Revenue share      |                          | Explain how Gotm's revenue share model works in detail, and how it compares to other platforms. |
 | Web player         |                          | Explain what the web player is and what you can do in it.                                       |

-_Documentation that the Gotm staff intends to write._

 ## Tips for writing good documentation